Bronya-Rand/DDLC-OSTPlayer/README_Ren'Py7.txt

     textbutton _("OST Player") action [ShowMenu("new_music_room"), Function(ost_start), SensitiveIf(renpy.get_screen("new_music_room") == None)]

 3. (Recommended but Optional) Download the Riffic-Bold font from Fontsize here: https://www.fontspring.com/fonts/inky-type/riffic/riffic-bold
     a.
-Copy 'riffic-bold.ttf' in the Fonts folder and paste it in the game/mod_assets/music_player folder
+Copy 'riffic-bold.ttf' in the Fonts folder and paste it in 'mod_assets/music_player'.
     b.
 Open 'audio_player.rpy' and remove the # symbol in front of line 556.

 4. Add music to the track folder or define them manually in 'manualtracks.rpy'.
 5. Run DDLC and enjoy!

-Read README.md on Github or here for more information.

 Credits!
 - Nikso - Original Developer